TeamLions76/TeamLions-Fireplan_SCDFXIBM/README.md

 ```
 git clone https://github.com/TeamLions76/TeamLions-Fireplan_SCDFXIBM.git
 ```
 2. Navigate to the project directory and install the required pods.
 The podfile will be provided in the repository.
+The pod that we are adding to the project is <a href="https://github.com/cloudant/swift-cloudant">*SwiftCloudant*</a>.
 ```
 pod install
 ```
-3. Open up the file `.xcworkspace` file (`Fireplan.xcworkspace`)
+3. Open up the file `.xcworkspace` file (`Fireplan.xcworkspace`).

-4. To run the app, ensure that the target is set to `Fireplan` and the target device to a device of your choice (an iPhone or a simulator attached). **Fireplan** is optimally designed for **iPhone 8** (but can be extensible to include all iPhones/Android devices in the future)
+4. To run the app, ensure that the target is set to `Fireplan` and the target device to a device of your choice (an iPhone or a simulator attached). **Fireplan** is optimally designed for **iPhone 8** (but can be extensible to include all iPhones/Android devices in the future).

 <a href="url"><img src="https://github.com/TeamLions76/TeamLions-Fireplan_SCDFXIBM/blob/master/Fireplan/Diagrams/target.png" align="center" height="100"></a>

 5. Run the app!
-Click on the 'Run' button at the top left hand corner or execute the run command using Command-R (when editing the code)
+Click on the 'Run' button at the top left hand corner or execute the run command using ⌘-R (when editing the code).

 ## Tests
 * We use **XCTest** module that is built in in Xcode to run our automated tests for our app.